JoshuaMcCourt/Videogames-and-Juvenile-Violent-Crime-Panel-Analysis/README.md

 All data processing, merging, and estimation are reproducible through a modular R pipeline via `run_all.R`.

+Raw IPUMS CPS and UCR arrest data are not included in this repository due to size constraints.
+Users must download the data separately and place them in the appropriate `data/raw/` directories before running the pipeline.

 ## Repository Structure – Key Modules
 ### Root-Level Files